-To note that today we barely will ride through four of five small towns before Cuenca, with no bars or restaurants at sight at all!
+To note that today we barely will ride through four of five small towns before Cuenca, with no bars or restaurants in sight at all!
 Picnic day for sure.

-Following the Jucar river, we will arrive to the historic walled city Cuenca, another amazing place and part of the Spain long UNESCO heritage list.
+Following the Jucar river, we will arrive at the historic walled city Cuenca, another amazing place and part of Spain’s long UNESCO heritage list.

 From our amazing accommodation at the Parador, we will walk across a spectacular bridge and visit Cuenca in the late afternoon.

 Today is our longest day, linking Cuenca to Molina de Aragon, always riding in the North direction.

 After leaving Cuenca, we will ride through the Serrania de Cuenca again, this is a very quiet corner of a quiet province…ideal for riding our bikes.
 From Las Majadas to Poyatos we will ride through a very narrow and scenic gorge road, the road is good most of the way but sometimes it is a bit rough, it is a miracle that there’s a road there anyway.

 Most of the ride will be continuous up and down different nameless climbs, keeping it between 1,000m to 1,500m high all the way to Molina de Aragon.
 This is a tough day on the saddle!

 Our final destination, Molina de Aragon, will welcome us with amazing views over its castle, built in the 1200s.
 Still has a good number of towers standing and the walls are in incredibly good condition.

 In the old town centre, we can see the old Jewish quarter and the Saint Francis Monastery.
 This is an amazing place to end today’s ride!

 CLIMBS: A good number of climbs without a name!